innovinitylabs/onchain-rug/standalone-ai-agent/README.md

 - `"check rug 1"` - Check rug status
 - `"clean rug 1"` - Clean a rug
 - `"how is my rug doing?"` - AI-powered status
-- `"show me earnings"` - Display revenue
+- `"show me costs"` - Display service fee costs
 - `"what can you do?"` - AI help
 - `"start auto mode"` - Autonomous operation